vincentdchan/blocky-editor/README.md

 ![](./packages/blocky-example/src/arch.png)

+- Data: The data structure of the editor.
+Can be used without browser environment.
 - Core(![npm](https://img.shields.io/npm/v/blocky-core)): The core of the editor.
 Written in vanilla JS.
 It can be used standalone without any
   UI frameworks.
   - Gzipped size: ~32kb